 ATNLP: Advanced Topics in Natural Language Processing

-[Quick Navigation during the semester: Course materials / Tutorials / Labs / Assignments / Time table ]
+[Quick Navigation during the semester: Course materials / Tutorials / Labs / Assignments / Piazza Forum / Time table ]

 Welcome

 The Advanced Topics in Natural Language Processing is a new 20-credit course that covers a set of topics from the modern era of NLP, with a focus on large language models (LLMs).
-We will soon add "course materials" to the navigation bar to show what topics are covered.
+Please see more details in the "Course Materials" page.
 The structure of the course is such that each week two lectures are given about the core material, and one lecture is given by an additional staff member in NLP who will discuss their work.

 Disclaimer: The choice of topics we cover in this class may seem eclectic at first, and in many ways, it is.
 In recent years, the field of natural language processing has spawned numerous subareas that have become fertile ground for research and work, which can sometimes be considered fields in their own right.
 This expansion is especially noticeable, as NLP is now also often identified more generally with artificial intelligence.
 To put it simply, NLP is now a vast field.